jhimi01/task-management-client/README.md

 ## Api Documentation

-Thses apis are protected by token which is stored in the cookie
+These APIs are protected by tokens that are stored in the cookie.

 ### authentication endpoint